will-craig/HackerNewsWebScraper/README.md

 # HackerNews Console Application
  WebScraper for pulling data out of HackerNews

-Compiled with win64 runtimes included, to allow running in self containted mode.

-Only external library included is Newtonsoft Json; Included it because it makes serializing object collections a piece of cake.

 How to use:

     1) Open a cli and navigate to the HackerNews.exe (from the application root) HackerNews-Console-Application/bin/Release/netcoreapp3.1/win10-x64/publish